Alcohol is known as a ‘’depressant’’ drug because it can slow down parts of your brain

 Three things to remember to keep yourself safe

-- Don’t leave drink unattended or accept drinks from strangers
+- Don’t leave your drink unattended or accept drinks from strangers in case someone adds something to it that you don’t know about

 - Look after yourself and your friends – be aware of your surroundings

-- If a person is intoxicated they are not legally able to give consent to engage in sexual activity
+- If a person is ‘drunk’, they are not legally able to give consent to engage in sexual activity

 How to get help